betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 For biquads we just double the delay, ie 2ms at 125Hz and 4ms at 62.5Hz.

 For notch filters, the delay is more complex, and is especially troublesome if set wide and low.
-I think that our notch filters cause phase shift of 45 degrees at their -3dB low point and 90 degrees at centre.
-Because the centre is not always twice the low point, there is no simple numerical 'delay' equivalent.
-However, if we have the low point of a notch at 125hz and centre at 250, the implied delay for both points is 1ms.
-But if the centre point is closer to the low point, the delay is no longer a simple time but is frequency dependent.
+I think that our notch filters cause phase shift of 45 degrees at their -3dB low point and 90 degrees at center.
+Because the center is not always twice the low point, there is no simple numerical 'delay' equivalent.
+However, if we have the low point of a notch at 125hz and center at 250, the implied delay for both points is 1ms.
+But if the center point is closer to the low point, the delay is no longer a simple time but is frequency dependent.
 Notch filters carry their phase shift / delay effect lower and deeper than simple low pass filters.

 Note that in both cases, the higher the filter frequencies can go, the less delay we get.
 And that each filter adds its own delay, in series; they add up.